Tarot and Jungian Archetypes

 Consciousness of Powers

 Again, we cannot gain control over them.
-Still, through Tarot and other symbolic systems, we can gain consciousness of powers that populate our inner life and the processes that govern our growth and development.
+Still, through Tarot and other symbolic systems, we can gain consciousness of powers that populate our inner life.
+We also know about the processes that govern our growth and development.
 We learn to live with them, move with them, or live by them unconsciously.
-We are moved and dragged in specific ways without knowing why.
+Also, we are moved and dragged in specific ways without knowing why.
 Also, we are unable to satisfy the cravings we cannot face or fathom.

 By denying or failing to recognize them, we make demons of the givens of our nature.